doselwon11/KLYNN-laundry-remake/README.md

 3. Navigate to Order
     * Select package
     * Select pickup type and service type
-    * Choose pickup address option
+    * Choose the pickup address option
 4. Place an order
 5. Navigate to Track to view order status
 6. Log out and sign back in to confirm data persistence